Email Marketing KPIs

 How to Calculate: Forwarding/sharing rate = (Number of emails forwarded or clicks on share button/ total number of emails delivered) *100

-Example: If you sent an email to 1000 email recipients and 50 email subscribers forwarded or clicked on the share button, your forwarding/sharing rate would be 5% (50/1000*100).
+Example: If you sent an email to 1000 email recipients and 50 email subscribers forwarded or clicked the share button, your forwarding/sharing rate would be 5% (50/1000*100).

 ROI Rate